Close Menu

 When Is It a Good Idea to Get Orthodontics and Implants at the Same Time?

-Sometimes, orthodontics and dental implants work together to give you full care.
-Think of it as two pieces of a puzzle coming together to make the whole thing.
-If a person’s natural teeth are very crooked, they may need to get orthodontic treatment first to make room for the implant.
-By aligning the teeth and ensuring the jaw is properly structured, orthodontics creates the ideal environment for successful implant placement.
+In certain cases, orthodontics and dental implants can work together to provide comprehensive care.
+For example, if a person has crooked teeth, orthodontic treatment may be required to create space for the implant.
+By realigning the teeth and ensuring the jaw is properly structured, orthodontics prepares the ideal environment for successful implant placement.

-In Conclusion, Dental Implants and Orthodontics Do Different Things That Work Well Together
+Final Thoughts: How Dental Implants and Orthodontics Can Work Together

 Share.
 Facebook Twitter Pinterest LinkedIn Tumblr Email